monsterkodi/kode/readme.md

     @: ->
 ```

-... is an *optional* shortcut for ...
+... is a shortcut for ...

 ```coffeescript
 class C